petehamilton/classy-cate/README.md

 - **Timetable page**
 - **Grades Page**
+- Non-Undergrads may experience missing/broken links.
+I have no idea.
 - Prevent CC from destroying non-targeted pages
 - Refactor code in functions (couldn't until now)

+## Summary of Improvements

+- Implemented a Navbar for shortcuts
+- Changelog + Version in Nav bar
+- Put everything in one row
+- Identity laid out better
+- Simpler interface for class selection
+- Simpler, nicer links for other CATE functionality

 ## Ideas